aariste/Raspberry-Pi-Mini-Dashboard/README.md

 contact: adria (at) ariste (dot) info

-Raspberry Pi Mini Dashboard is available under the GNU GPL License, included in LICENSE.txt.
+Raspberry Pi Mini Dashboard is available under the MIT License, included in LICENSE.txt.

 dygraphs is available under the MIT license.